Common German Shepherd Behavioral Problems and Personality Traits

 So, it’s very likely that you’ll really have your hands full if you choose to get a German shepherd, and for those of you who already have one, you may well know exactly what I’m talking about.

 Yes, they are a lot of dog to handle.
 But, I don’t want that to scare you.
 Any dog, regardless of whether it’s a Labrador retriever or a chihuahua can be a lot of work.
 All dog breeds require proper training and daily handling.
+This is especially true when your dog is a puppy as proper training can prevent a lot of behavior issues down the road.

 So, that being said, a German shepherd really isn’t that much more of a commitment than any other dog breed.
 And, as long as you’re willing to put in the time and effort to work with your German shepherd and you know what you are doing, they can turn out to be incredibly beautiful, gentle, and loving pets.